Top 10 Alternative City Breaks

 Been to Rome?
 Try Florence

 Ticked Rome off your bucket list?
 Or maybe you’re keen to explore the birthplace of the Renaissance?
 Or just shop for your next high-end purchases?
-The City of Lilies is renowned for its Art History and has a culture to really immerse yourself in.
+The City of Lilies is famous for Art History and has a culture to really immerse yourself in.

-Whether you’re looking for a quick bite to eat, to sample the real Italian cuisine or simply searching for your souvenirs to bring home, a visit to the San Lorenzo market is not to be missed.
-This market is comprised of two separate markets – one outside and one inside and gives the real Florentine feel to its visitors.
+Whether you’re looking for a quick bite to eat, to sample the real Italian cuisine or you’re simply searching for your souvenirs to bring home.
+A visit to the San Lorenzo market is not to be missed.
+This market is comprised of two separate markets, one outside and one inside and gives the real Florentine feel to its visitors.

 So, which city will you be visiting first?